Ira Aldridge was an American and later British actor, playwright, and theatre manager born in New York City in 1807.

-In 1828, in the age of slavery, Aldridge became Manager of the Coventry Theatre – the first black person ever to run a British theatre.
+In 1828 Aldridge became Manager of the Coventry Theatre.
+He was the first black person ever to run a British theatre.
 His performances and the plays he presented led the city to petition Parliament to abolish slavery.
-He was only 20.

 He also toured in Europe and was especially popular in Prussia and Russia, where he received top honours from heads of state.